KIWI FRUIT AND AVOCADO SALAD

 2 tablespoons refined coconut oil (only refined because unrefined has an intense coconut flavour)

-Put all ingredients into a lidded jar, shake well and let marinate in the fridge overnight before using.
+Put all the ingredients into a lidded jar, shake well, and let them marinate in the fridge overnight before using.

 Salad Ingredients: